-HMC, a subsidiary of natural resources development firm Nickel Asia Corp.
-(NAC), tapped the services of Philippine Red Cross-Surigao Del Norte (PRC-SDN) Chapter to facilitate two training sessions for the health workers of Barangay Talavera, Sitio Bagong Silang, and Sitio Campandan.
+HMC, a subsidiary of Nickel Asia Corp.
+(NAC), tapped the services of Philippine Red Cross-Surigao Del Norte (PRC-SDN) Chapter to facilitate two training sessions for the health workers of Barangay Talavera, Sitio Bagong Silang and Sitio Campandan.

 HMC used its Social Development and Management Program (SDMP) fund for the said training.

-“Both training courses were intended to benefit the 22 BHWs from the three host communities of HMC - 11 of them are from Barangay Talavera, six from Sitio Bagong Silang, and the remaining five are from Sitio Campandan,” said Ragas.
+“Both trainings were intended to benefit the 22 BHWs from the three host communities of HMC - 11 of them are from Barangay Talavera, 6 from Sitio Bagong Silang, and the remaining 5 are from Sitio Campandan,” she added.

-The staff from PRC-SDN who conducted the training for the community health workers included facilitator Jaypee Dwight M. Lim with support volunteers Maria Arnitz Pedrera and Romeo Cortes.
+The staff from the PRC-SDN who conducted the training for the community health workers included Facilitator Jaypee Dwight M. Lim with Support Volunteers Maria Arnitz Pedrera and Romeo Cortes.

 “The training is very important to the BHWs.
-These training courses give emphasis to their vital roles in their community and provide them with knowledge and skills in the delivery of primary health care knowing that they reside on an island far away from the hospital,” said Lim.
+These training give emphasis to their vital roles in their community and provide them with knowledge and skills in the delivery of Primary Health Care knowing that they reside on an island far away from the hospital,” said Lim.

-For Miselda A. Lasaca, a BHW from Sitio Bagong Silang, the training gave her skills she could use as a BHW in her community, adding that “the training is very important to our work.”
+For Miselda A. Lasaca, a BHW from Sitio Bagong Silang, “the training gave her skills she could use as a BHW in her community, the training is very important to our work.”

-Lilibeth G. Becera, another BHW from Sitio Bagong Silang, also shared the same sentiment as Lasaca: “We have learned a lot from the trainings, we can apply what we’ve learned to the needs of our respective catchment areas, and we can also disseminate the information related on health matters discussed during our training.”
+Lilibeth G. Becera, another BHW from Sitio Bagong Silang, also shared the same sentiment as Lasaca saying, “We have learned a lot from the trainings, we can apply what we’ve learned to the needs of our respective catchment areas and we can also disseminate the information related on health matters discussed during our training.”

 “I am thankful to HMC and the Philippine Red Cross for the training, I really learned a lot that I can apply to my work as a BHW,” she added.